Google Analytics (GA) is one of the most valuable free marketing tools at your disposal.

 But more advanced marketers will usually have multiple views for one property:

 This is a practice that I don’t see often enough but highly recommend.
 I won’t get into why you should set this up into too much detail here, but each view serves its own purpose as you expand your business.

-Once you’ve selected your Property and View, it’s time to build your report.
+Once you’ve selected your Property and View, it’s time to build your custom report.
 For that, head to the upper left corner and click on Customization » Dashboard: